ohler55/oj/pages/Options.md

 can also be used in :compat mode to be backward compatible with older versions of the json gem.

+### :safe

+The JSON gem includes the complete JSON in parse errors with no limit on size.
+To break from the JSON gem behavior for this case set `:safe` to true.

 ### :second_precision [Fixnum]

 The number of digits after the decimal when dumping the seconds of time.